xue160709/Local-LLM-User-Guideline/README.md

 ### 1.4 Differences between on-line and local LLMs
-*LLLMs in this context refers specifically to open source models such as Llama, Mistral, GLM, etc.*
+*LLMs in this context refers specifically to open source models such as Llama, Mistral, GLM, etc.*
 #### Availability
 **Online LLMs:** On-line deployed LLMs provide instant access and high availability thanks to the pre-configured LLM and RAG (Retrieval Augmented Generative Model) environments on cloud servers by SaaS (Software as a Service) providers.
 Users don't have to worry about hardware configuration or installation process and can start using these models immediately for text generation, Q&A and other tasks.
 This deployment method is particularly suitable for users without specialized technical backgrounds or for organizations that need to deploy solutions quickly.